iamnowhere/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-13-1.png)

-Based on comparion of the two plots it appears that people become active ealier in the day on weekends.
+Based on comparion of the two plots it appears that more people become active ealier on weekdays.